storyblok/storyblok-react/README.md

 ### 2. Fetch Content and Render Components

-The `getStoryblokApi` can be used to fetch the data from Storyblok.
+The `getStoryblokApi` function can be used to fetch the data from the Storyblok API.
 This is imported from `@storyblok/react/rsc`.
 In `_app/page.jsx`, use it as follows:

 ```js